juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 "This isn't something I can approve of," Markus declared while sliding the proposal back towards the group of four.
 After spending three days polishing the experiment and working out its details, Revian and the rest decided that it was time to bring it up with the figures of authorities in the Sect.
 Of course, the easiest and most accessible of them was Senior Brother Markus.
 "This is too dangerous, even with all the safety measures in place."

 ""But, Senior Brother!""
-The twins harmonised coincidentally.
+The twins harmonized coincidentally.
 They exchanged a look before Casey stepped forward, "Please consider the implications of this study.
 With a robust way to measure and quantify mana, it will augment every subsequent study or experiment that comes forward in the future."

 "Be that as it may, I cannot overlook the risks you will be taking, even if you have extensively listed out the safety procedures you wish to enforce in place," Markus continued while turning the document to the very first page.
 "I've read the whole thing, and I think you have something good going on here.
 However, safety is my number one priority.
-If you want me to give you a go ahead, you need to come with something less... risky."
+If you want me to give you a go-ahead, you need to come with something less... risky."

 Silence reigned in the room, interrupted only by the thoughtful hammering of Markus' fingers against his desk.
 Revian looked up and noticed that Markus was evaluating them all with a piercing gaze.
 After a minute passed, the silence was broken by Senior Brother Markus, "Okay.
 I will let you go through with this experiment on a condition."

-Four pairs of eager eyes honed in on Markus, causing the boy to shift backwards uncomfortably in response.
+Four pairs of eager eyes honed in on Markus, causing the boy to shift backward uncomfortably in response.
 "Alright, alright!
 Let's not get your hopes up, because things could still not go our way..."

 Markus' face contorted as he considered something internally, before he gestured for the group to get up and follow him.
 Seeing as this was their last option, they walked behind him with the proposal in hand.
-The group travelled from Markus' classroom all the way to the recreation hall, where they realised just who their target was.
+The group travelled from Markus' classroom all the way to the recreation hall, where they realized just who their target was.

 "What brings you to these necks of the woods?"
 Senior Sister Marie said jokingly while relaxing her back into her chair.